decred/politeia/README.md

-# politeia
+# Politeia
 [![Build Status](http://img.shields.io/travis/decred/politeia.svg)](https://travis-ci.org/decred/politeia)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

-Politeia is the Decred proposal system.
+**Politeia is the Decred proposal system.**
+ Politeia is a system for storing off-chain data that is both versioned and timestamped, essentially “git, a popular revision control system, plus timestamping”.
+Instead of attempting to store all the data related to Decred’s governance on-chain, we have opted to create an off-chain store of data that is anchored into Decred’s blockchain, minimizing its on-chain footprint.

 The politeia stack is as follows: